 While mass shooting attacks in public places, offices, and on K–12 schools and college campuses are frequently in the news and more visible, a recent shooting at a city library offers a reminder of how these public facilities are vulnerable, because they can’t really pick their customers.

 Category: Emergency Preparedness

 “It could never happen here” is not an acceptable attitude when it comes to emergency preparedness.
 Security professionals must be ready to work alongside other employees within the organization in the event of workplace accidents, medical emergencies, natural disasters, or incidents of violence.

-Severe weather, power outages, or other workplace emergencies can occur anywhere and at any time.
-How well prepared are you?
+As National Preparedness Month draws to a close, we hope that you’ve given the appropriate amount of thought to your workplace’s readiness.
 A top official with the Federal Emergency Management Agency (FEMA) says certain elements of preparedness tend to be forgotten.
 Which ones?
 Find out here.